 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Ernst & Young LLP reported total carbon emissions of approximately 50,368,000 kg CO2e.
-This includes Scope 1 emissions of about 437,000 kg CO2e, Scope 2 emissions of approximately 3,197,000 kg CO2e, and significant Scope 3 emissions primarily from business travel, which accounted for about 45,308,000 kg CO2e.
-Employee commuting and waste generated in operations contributed an additional 1,423,000 kg CO2e and 3,000 kg CO2e, respectively.
-Ernst & Young has set ambitious climate commitments, aiming to reduce absolute Scope 1, 2, and 3 greenhouse gas emissions by 40% by FY2025, using FY2019 as the baseline.
-This target includes a remarkable 93% reduction in Scope 1 and 2 emissions and a 32% reduction in Scope 3 emissions, which encompass business travel, employee commuting, and waste management.
-Furthermore, the firm is committed to sourcing 100% renewable electricity by FY2025, up from 41% in FY2019.
-In addition to these near-term targets, Ernst & Young has announced a long-term goal of achieving net zero emissions by 2025, which involves reducing, offsetting, and removing more carbon from the atmosphere than it emits.
-The firm has also established a long-term target to halve emissions by FY2030 and aims for a 90% reduction in GHG emissions by FY2050, both against the FY2019 baseline.
-These commitments are part of Ernst & Young's broader strategy to align with the Science-Based Targets initiative (SBTi) and demonstrate its dedication to sustainability and climate action.
-The emissions data and targets are cascaded from its parent organization, Ernst & Young LLP, ensuring a unified approach to environmental responsibility across its global operations.
+This figure includes Scope 1 emissions of about 437,000 kg CO2e, Scope 2 emissions of approximately 3,197,000 kg CO2e, and significant Scope 3 emissions, primarily from business travel (about 45,308,000 kg CO2e) and employee commuting (approximately 1,423,000 kg CO2e).
+Ernst & Young has set ambitious climate commitments, aiming to reduce absolute greenhouse gas emissions across all scopes by 40% by FY2025, using FY2019 as a baseline.
+This target includes a remarkable 93% reduction in Scope 1 and 2 emissions and a 32% reduction in Scope 3 emissions, which encompass business travel, employee commuting, and waste generated in operations.
+Additionally, the firm plans to transition to 100% renewable electricity sourcing by FY2025, up from 41% in FY2019.
+Looking further ahead, Ernst & Young has committed to achieving net zero emissions by FY2050, with a near-term goal of halving emissions by FY2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices within the professional services sector.
+The emissions data and targets are cascaded from Ernst & Young LLP, ensuring a cohesive approach to climate action across its global operations.

 Access structured emissions data, company-specific emission factors, and source documents